-[Lent 1, 17 February 2013, King of Glory Lutheran Church, Tempe, AZ)
+[Epiphany 4, 3 February 2013, Nokomis Heights Lutheran Church)

 Our youngest, Maya, was surrounded by family and friends at her baptism, including her older brother, Thomas.
 As my dad baptized her in the name of the Father, Son and Holy Spirit, spilling the ceremonial water over her head, Maya let out a great cry, and her brother, always quick to get a word in, shouted out for the entire congregation to hear, "Maya, shake it off like a dog."
 But, of course, as much as we might like to shake off the role of faith in our lives - to avoid the surprises, the call to service, the promise of abundance - it is impossible to do!
 Thanks be to God!